mrismanaziz/Reforestation/README.md

-## I used to be addicted to soap, but I'm clean now.
+## Americans can't switch from pounds to kilograms overnight.
+That would cause mass confusion.